Document areas detection

 Advertisements

-detect_areas_mode_enum::COMBINE 3 The combination of detect_areas_mode_enum::DOCUMENT and detect_areas_mode_enum::PHOTO.
+detect_areas_mode_enum::MIXED_TEXT 3 The combination of detect_areas_mode_enum::DOCUMENT and detect_areas_mode_enum::PHOTO.

-See detect_areas_mode_enum::COMBINE for additional details.
+See detect_areas_mode_enum::MIXED_TEXT for additional details.

 Posters